UBC-Thunderbots/Software/docs/architecture-and-design.md

 Going along with our coordinate convention, we have a convention for angles as well.
 An Angle of `0` is along the positive x-axis (facing the enemy goal), and positive rotation is counter-clockwise (from a perspective above the field, looking at it like a regular x-y plane where +y is "up").
 See the diagram below:
 ![Coordinate Convention Diagram](images/angle_convention_diagram.svg)

-Because of our [Coordinate Conventions](#coordinates), this means that an angle of `0` will always face the enemy net not matter which side of the field we are defending in reality.
+Because of our [Coordinate Conventions](#coordinates), this means that an angle of `0` will always face the enemy net regardless of which side of the field we are actually defending.

 # Architecture Overview
 At a high-level our system is made of 3 main components: The [Backend](#backend), the [AI](#ai), and the [Visualizer](#visualizer).
 These 3 components each run in their own thread, and communicate with each other using the [Observer design pattern](#observer-design-pattern).
 Together, they are what make up our AI.